 I'm not saying that everyone wants to or should leave their job.
 I had many happy years as a general practice RVT and am very thankful for those experiences.
 I learned invaluable lessons and made countless connections with people that will last a lifetime.
 But if you are like me and have had the urge to step out and try something new, don't silence that voice telling you it's time for something bigger and better.
 Just DO IT.

 Will you wonder if you've made the wrong decision?
 Probably.
-Will you stress over not knowing how to do things?
-Of course.
+Will you stress over not knowing how to manoeuvre through your new course?
+Likely.
 Will you learn and grow and become a brighter, more exceptional you?
 Absolutely!

 Have you taken the leap and left your position for a new opportunity?
 Tell us about it below!